smukov/smukov.github.io/_posts/2016-7-30-Insert-Hierarchy-of-Records.md

 }
 {% endhighlight %}

-{% highlight java tabsize=4 %}
-public class ObjectC implements IPersistable {
- //define some object properties here
- String propN = '';

- //The Custom Salesforce Object for this wrapper DB_Obj_C dbObject;

- public void preparePersistSelf(Id parentId) {
-  this.dbObject = new DB_Obj_C();
-  this.dbObject.Parent_Id__c = parentId;

-  //set some object properties here this.dbObject.Prop_N__c = this.propN;
- }

- public List < IPersistable > getChildrenToPersist() {
-  //NOTE: this is a last node in a hierarchy, it doesn't have any children
-  //so it should return an empty list of children
-  List < IPersistable > children = new List < IPersistable > ();
-  return children;
- }

- public sObject getDbObject() {
-  return this.dbObject;
- }
-}
-{% endhighlight %}

-OK, so above we have a hierarchy that is 3 levels deep.
-The top of the hierarchy is the `ObjectA`, and it has 0 or more direct children of type `ObjectB` (property: `someChildren`), and 0 or 1 child of type `ObjectC` (property: `anotherChild`).
-The `ObjectB` has 0 or more direct children of type `ObjectC` (property: `someChildren`), and `ObjectC` doesn't have any more children under it.
+The above 2 wrapper classes can form a hierarchy that is N levels deep.
+The top of the hierarchy is the `ObjectAWrapper`, and it has 0 or more direct children of the same `ObjectAWrapper` type (property: `childrenA`), and 0 or 1 child of type `ObjectBWrapper` (property: `childB`).
+The `ObjectB` has 0 or more direct children of the same `ObjectBWrapper` type (property: `childrenB`).

-Potentially, we can have many records inside this hierarchy, but since it is 3 levels deep, we know that our `PersistHierarchy` class will insert all of these records with just 3 INSERT statements.
+Potentially, we can have many records inside this hierarchy and it can be N levels deep, however, we know that our `PersistHierarchy` class will insert all of these records with N INSERT statements (same as the hierarchy depth).
 Here is how you persist this hierarchy of objects with a single call:

 {% highlight java tabsize=4 %}
 PersistHierarchy.persistAll(objA, 'SOME_ID');
 {% endhighlight %}

-Since the `ObjectA` is the root of our hierarchy, it can potentially have a parent that is some existing record within the Salesforce, in which case `SOME_ID` should be replaced with that record's ID.
-Otherwise, we can simply pass `null` instead, and handle it properly in `preparePersistSelf` method in `ObjectA` class.
+Since the `DB_Obj_A` is the root of our hierarchy, it can potentially have a parent that is some existing record within the Salesforce, in which case `SOME_ID` should be replaced with that record's ID.
+Otherwise, we can simply pass `null` instead, and handle it properly in `preparePersistSelf` method in `ObjectAWrapper` class.

 ## Conclusion